 But we can choose how we deal with these changes.
 We can equip ourselves with information.
 We can take action to prepare.
 We can reach out to help those around us.
-We can look at the current situation not just as a crisis (which it is – my heart and prayers go out to all who have been affected physically, emotionally and financially!)
-But we can also choose to see the opportunity within the crisis.
+We can look at the current situation not just as a crisis (which it is – my heart and prayers go out to all who have been affected physically, emotionally and financially!) but also as an opportunity within the crisis.
 An opportunity to slow down, to take a break from the demanding schedules that may rule our “normal” lives.
 No dance?
 No soccer?
 No bike class?
 No school?
 Our time as a family is now wide open, for us to choose how we spend it.
 We have the flexibility to learn more about what we are most interested in (reptiles, the constellations, what the surface of Mars looks like – we can even learn language arts and the parts of speech with Gudetama Mad Libs – who knew that was a thing?
-My daughter will be thrilled!
-Not about the parts of speech, though. ;)) We have an opportunity to play family games and watch movies together.
+My daughter was thrilled!)
+We have an opportunity to play family games and watch movies together.

 We have an opportunity to take of ourselves: physically (time to do that back-strengthening DVD I’ve had for over a year!
 Go for walks, cook good food together); emotionally (journaling + a soak in the tub, anyone?); spiritually (I have more time to pray the Rosary, to watch videos on Formed) and socially (the need for “social distancing” has reminded us how connected we are, how we are social beings – why not call or Facetime someone you haven’t talked to in a while?
 Check in on friends and family.)